apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/GroupsMapping.md

 `hadoop.security.group.mapping.ldap.base` configures the search base for the LDAP connection.
 This is a distinguished name, and will typically be the root of the LDAP directory.
 Get groups for a given username first looks up the user and then looks up the groups for the user result.
 If the directory setup has different user and group search bases, use `hadoop.security.group.mapping.ldap.userbase` and `hadoop.security.group.mapping.ldap.groupbase` configs.

-If the LDAP server does not support anonymous binds, set the distinguished name of the user to bind in `hadoop.security.group.mapping.ldap.bind.user`.
-The path to the file containing the bind user's password is specified in `hadoop.security.group.mapping.ldap.bind.password.file`.
-This file should be readable only by the Unix user running the daemons.

 It is possible to set a maximum time limit when searching and awaiting a result.
 Set `hadoop.security.group.mapping.ldap.directory.search.timeout` to 0 if infinite wait period is desired.
 Default is 10,000 milliseconds (10 seconds).
 This is the limit for each ldap query.
 If `hadoop.security.group.mapping.ldap.search.group.hierarchy.levels` is set to a positive value, then the total latency will be bounded by max(Recur Depth in LDAP, `hadoop.security.group.mapping.ldap.search.group.hierarchy.levels` ) * `hadoop.security.group.mapping.ldap.directory.search.timeout`.